Skip to main content ] Facebook Twitter Member area

 Dealing with complex financial issues at a time when your main concern is the health and welfare of loved ones can be challenging, not to mention time consuming and very confusing.

-Just getting a basic understanding of what forms you need to complete, what information needs to go in them, when to complete them and where to send them can be a difficult path to navigate.
+Just getting a basic understanding of what forms you need to complete, what information needs to be included, when to complete them and where to send them can seem to be a difficult path to navigate.

-Your financials can get complicated when a move to care impacts on the pension you are paid by Centrelink.
-Plus you may have to consider other issues such as how to pay for any accommodation payment and whether to sell the family home or rent it out.
+Your financials can get complicated when a move to aged care impacts on the pension you are paid by Centrelink.
+Additionally, you may have to consider other issues such as how to afford accommodation payment and whether to sell the family home or rent it out.

 All this is at a time when your main concern is finding a suitable place for your loved one to receive the care they need.